-Latest news and topics on Real Stories.
+Latest news and posts on Real Stories.

 My stomach heaved so hard I felt like my insides were coming loose.
 My left side, which was swelled out in a hard knot, felt as though I was being squeezed to death.
 It was the fourth time that day I had been to the bathroom to throw up everything I had on my stomach, which wasn't very much.